Excel Column Filter (Table of Contents)

-- By applying filters we can sort the data as per our need.
+- By applying filters, we can sort the data as per our needs.

 - By filters, performing the analysis or any work becomes easy.

-- Filters sort the data with word, numbers, cell colors, font colors or with any range.
+- Filters sort the data with words, numbers, cell colors, font colors, or with any range.
 Also, multiple criteria can be used as well.

 Cons of Excel Column Filter

-- Filters can be applied to all kind of range size, but it is not useful if the data size increases up to a certain limit.
-For some cases, if the data is going beyond 50,000 lines, then it becomes slow and sometimes it does not show data available in any column.
+- Filters can be applied to all kinds of range sizes, but it is not useful if the data size increases up to a certain limit.
+For some cases, if the data is going beyond 50,000 lines, then it becomes slow, and sometimes it does not show data available in any column.

 Things to Remember